 His academic career has included appointments at Goldsmiths College, University of London (1976-1996), where he was awarded a Personal Chair and Principal of the Royal Northern College of Music (1996-2008).
 He has been a member of many international juries, has worked for BBC radio and television, and is currently a Writer Director of PRS for Music.
 He has also been the recipient of a dozen honorary Doctorates and Fellowships from various English universities and conservatoires, including Fellowship of the Royal Academy of Music (1990).

 Karl Jenkins is one of the most performed living composers in the world.
-Educated at Gowerton Grammar School, Cardiff University and the Royal Academy of Music, The Armed Man: A Mass For Peace alone has been performed over 2750 times in 50 different countries since the CD was released while his recorded output has resulted in seventeen gold and platinum disc awards.
+Educated at Gowerton Grammar School, Cardiff University and the Royal Academy of Music, The Armed Man: A Mass For Peace alone has been performed nearly 3000 times in 50 different countries since the CD was released while his recorded output has resulted in seventeen gold and platinum disc awards.

 His style and integrity has transcended musical boundaries encompassing jazz-rock with Soft Machine, the global ‘crossover’ phenomenon Adiemus, soundtracks for Levis and British Airways, while stopping off along the way to score a Kiefer Sutherland movie, be a castaway on BBC Desert Island Discs, be featured by Melvyn Bragg on the ITV seminal South Bank Show and be awarded the Freedom of the City of London.
 Recordings include Requiem, Stabat Mater, Quirk, Stella Natalis and The Peacemakers, on Deutsche Grammophon Adiemus Colores, Motets and Cantata Memoria, and on Decca Symphonic Adiemus, a Piano Album and Miserere.
 He has composed music for HRH The Prince of Wales, Sir Bryn Terfel, Dame Kiri Te Kanawa, Dame Evelyn Glennie and the London Symphony Orchestra amongst many others.